L4LabUA/scivocab/flask/README.md

-If you haven't already created a virtual environment for the project, do so.
+If you haven't already created a virtual environment for the project, do so by running the following command:

+    ./tools/create_venv

-If you have created a virtual environment for the project, activate it.
+If you have created a virtual environment for the project, activate it by doing

+    . scivocab_venv/bin/activate

 Once it is activated, run the following command to install the prerequisites.

     pip install -r requirements.txt

+The creation of the virtual environment and the installation of the prerequisites only need to be done once, but the activation of the virtual environment needs to be done in every new terminal session where you are trying to run the app.

-Then, run the following command to launch the app:
+Once the virtual environment is activated (you'll see `(scivocab_venv)` at the command prompt), run the following command to launch the app:

     python run.py